mjl-/ding/README.txt

 - when doing a concurrent build, check how much memory is available, and how much the build likely needs (based on previous build, need to start keeping track of rusage), and delay execution if there isn't enough memory.
 - authentication on downloadable files? currently very useful to just wget a built binary (with internal endpoints).
-- add a quickstart. make it easier to setup, and easier to get a first successful build.
 - on reconnect after sse failure, make sure our state is up to date again. it isn't now.

 - parse & process the output of a build as it comes in, instead of when the build is done. allows making result-files earlier in the process, eg before slow tests are run.